 Address: 7961 Cottonwood St Building 1955, Hill AFB, UT 84056

-The Hill Aerospace Museum, set at Hill Air Force Base, is where adventure awaits for aerospace enthusiasts and history buffs.
-They museum features many aircraft throughout history including exhibits about aviators in Utah history, such as Brigadier General Leon C. Packer and former Utah Senator Jake Garn.
+The Hill Aerospace Museum, set at Hill Air Force Base, is where adventure awaits aerospace enthusiasts and history buffs.
+The museum features many aircraft throughout history, including exhibits about aviators in Utah history, such as Brigadier General Leon C. Packer and former Utah Senator Jake Garn.

 The Hill Aerospace Museum is home to the Utah Aviation Hall of Fame classrooms, exhibit halls, and the General Rex A. Hadley Research Library and Archives.
-This facility is fun, exciting, and educational, providing you the opportunity to see aircraft from World War II up close.
+This facility is fun, exciting, and educational, allowing you to see aircraft from World War II up close.